 IT sponsored degrees and higher apprenticeships – your options at 18

-Sponsored degrees and higher apprenticeships are programmes run by employers that allow you to earn and learn at the same time.
+Sponsored degrees, higher apprenticeships and degree apprenticeships are programmes run by employers that allow you to earn and learn at the same time.
 To be eligible to apply you’ll typically need A levels or equivalent (eg Highers or the International Baccalaureate).

 - See our advice on how to get into a career in IT for details of the subjects and grades you’ll need to get onto an IT higher apprenticeship or sponsored degree.

 Your employer will decide what and where you study and will pay your tuition fees.
 Typically your office and your college/university will be in a similar geographical area and you might attend lectures one day a week, though this isn’t always the arrangement.
-For example, if you join National Grid’s cyber security or critical national infrastructure higher apprenticeships you’ll have four weeks of residential training to start with (full board accommodation paid for) followed by further blocks of training each lasting one week.
+For example, you might spend a week-long block at university every couple of months, or some of your learning might be done online.

 What is a sponsored degree?

-Higher apprenticeships also involve studying part time while you work.
-Some programmes that are billed as higher apprenticeships even involve studying for a degree.
+Higher and degree apprenticeships also involve studying part time while you work.
+The programmes meet official apprenticeship standards, set by the government, to do with the training you receive and the qualifications you gain, which will be level 4 or above.
+Programmes that are billed as degree apprenticeships even involve studying for a bachelors or masters degree.
 The qualifications that you gain vary from employer to employer.
 In IT these can include:

 - An HNC (equivalent to the first year of a degree)